wtfnukee/LLM-Calculator/README.md

   - Reversing input gives some boost to score

 ## BERT
 Very simple but very powerful, just tokenize and pass to Trainer to finetune.
-It doesnt tune fast, but gives incredible resuls -  near zero test loss for only couple of epochs!
+Actually, I should did it before, because gives incredible resuls with minimal work -  near zero test loss for only couple of epochs!

 # Train
 ## LSTM